illinois-dres-aitg/atta-msaa-iaccessible2/README.md

 * Set environment variable to include python path information, typically adding the path `c:\python27\scripts\`
 * Setup a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for python
 * Activate the virtual environment using the `Scripts\activate.bat` in the directory where you created the virtual environment
-* Clone this repository
+* Clone this ATTA repository
-* Change direcotry to the ATTA repository and install the required packages using `pip install - requirements.txt`
+* Change direcotry to the ATTA repository and install the requiredpython  packages using `pip install - requirements.txt`
 * Requirements file for virtual environment:

 ```